westland-valhalla/retired-warrior/README.md

 *The hacker mind-set is not confined to this software-hacker culture.
 There are people who apply the hacker attitude to other things, like electronics or music — actually, you can find it at the highest levels of any science or art.
 Software hackers recognize these kindred spirits elsewhere and may call them ‘hackers’ too — and some claim that the hacker nature is really independent of the particular medium the hacker works in.*

 *There is another group of people who loudly call themselves hackers, but aren't.
-These are people (mainly adolescent males) who get a kick out of breaking into computers and phreaking the phone system.
+These are people (mainly adolescent males, and little girls) who get a kick out of breaking into computers and phreaking the phone system.
 Real hackers call these people ‘crackers’ and want nothing to do with them.
 Real hackers mostly think crackers are lazy, irresponsible, and not very bright, and object that being able to break security doesn't make you a hacker any more than being able to hotwire cars makes you an automotive engineer.
 Unfortunately, many journalists and writers have been fooled into using the word ‘hacker’ to describe crackers; this irritates real hackers no end.*

 *The basic difference is this: hackers build things, crackers break them."*

 ![](images/glider.png)

-(This is a glider, a bit of a symbol of hackers, who are like cats, and do not like each other, heards, or stupid symbols.
-The glider comes from [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) the little things manufactured by [Gospers glider gun](https://en.wikipedia.org/wiki/Gun_(cellular_automaton)) and walking off towards lower right are gliders in action.
+(This is a glider, a bit of a symbol for hackers, who are like cats, and do not like each other, heards, or stupid symbols.
+The glider comes from [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) the little things manufactured by [Gospers glider gun](https://en.wikipedia.org/wiki/Gun_(cellular_automaton)) and walking off towards lower right are gliders in action.

 ![](images/gliders.gif)